Proliferation transitions from a topological phase in $2+1$ dimensions: Gauging a one-form symmetry in d TQFTs

 Gauging the symmetry is done by proliferating the symmetry defects in spacetime, i.e., summing over all configurations of symmetry defect insertions.
 Here, the defects in spacetime are the line operators of ${\cal A}_0$.
 Therefore, the gauged theory is obtained by summing over all possible insertions of ${\cal A}_0$ lines in $\cal T$.
 We denote the gauged TQFT as $\cT\over \cA_0$.

-The spectrum of anyons in $\cT\over \cA_0$ can be obtained through the following three-step procedure \cite{Moore:1989yh}: \begin{enumerate} \item First, all the lines charged under ${\cal A}_0$ are projected out.
+For simplicity, let us assume that $\cA_0$ is a cyclic group and gauge it.
+(If $\cA_0$ is a product of cyclic groups, we perform the procedure below sequentially for each factor.)
+Then, the spectrum of anyons in $\cT\over \cA_0$ can be obtained through the following three-step procedure \cite{Moore:1989yh}: \begin{enumerate} \item First, all the lines charged under ${\cal A}_0$ are projected out.
 Only the lines with trivial braiding with ${\cal A}_0$ survive.
 This step is the same as imposing Gauss's law in a gauge theory.
 This is expected from the general definition of gauging, which projects onto gauge-invariant operators.
 We can also see it in the picture of the proliferation of defect lines.
 Consider inserting a line $x\in {\cal T}$ with nontrivial braiding with ${\cal A}_0$.
 Then, by summing over all possible ${\cal A}_0$ loops linked with the $x$ line, the partition function vanishes.
 The elimination of line operators that are not invariant under ${\cal A}_0$ can also be interpreted as due to an anomaly.
 Before the gauging, these lines had an 't Hooft anomaly with ${\cal A}_0$.
 After the gauging, this anomaly became an ABJ anomaly that explicitly breaks this symmetry. \item Next, we arrange the lines braiding trivially with ${\cal A}_0$ into orbits under fusing with $\cA_0$.
 Since all possible insertions of ${\cal A}_0$ are summed over, lines in the same orbit must be identified.
 This identification is also standard in gauge theories.
 Since the symmetry lines $a\in {\cal A}_0$ are trivial in the gauge theory, the line $x\in {\cal T}$ and the line $a\times x\in {\cal T}$ are indistinguishable in ${\cal T}\over {\cal A}_0$. \item There is an additional subtlety when a line $x$ is invariant when fused with nontrivial elements of ${\cal A}_0$.
 Denote the stabilizer subgroup $\cA_x$ as $\{a\in {\cal A}_0\,|\, a\times x=x\}$.
 Then in ${\cal T}\over {\cal A}_0$, there are multiple descendants of the line $x$, which are associated with lines $a\in\cA_x$ ending on the lines of the anyon $x$.
 All of these lines have the same topological spin as $x$.
 The existence of these states is also familiar in other examples of gauging.
 In the context of orbifolds (which is a particular case of gauging), these new lines correspond to twisted states.
 And this is exactly how they arise in the Chern-Simons description of this gauging \cite{Moore:1989yh}.
 The computation of other observables, such as the S matrix, is more involved.
 More details can be found in, e.g., \cite{Eliens:2013epa}. \end{enumerate}

 It is worth emphasizing that the prescription does not rely on the theory $\cal T$ being topological.
 The same procedure can be applied to a non-topological theory with a non-anomalous one-form symmetry.